|“Seeing About Race”||Before the Trees Was Strange

 Growing up in The Bahamas, he was white but never felt that term a part of who he was.
 On arriving into Boston to go to Berklee College of Music, he discovered that there race didn’t matter.

-The film “Reflections on Race” uses interviews with family members, experts from the Bahamas as well as interviews of experts on race and genetics from America to tell the story of Derek’s immigrant experience to America, his exploration of his own racial identity and his discovery though genetic testing that changed completely the way the family thinks about themselves.
+The film “Before the Trees Was Strange” uses interviews with family members, experts from the Bahamas as well as interviews of experts on race and genetics from America to tell the story of Derek’s immigrant experience to America, his exploration of his own racial identity and his discovery though genetic testing that changed completely the way the family thinks about themselves.

 Using archival footage, old family footage and current day images, Derek, a master storyteller, weaves together a tale of intrigue as he takes us on a journey allowing us to ask, “What is race and does it exist and why does it matter?”